 Will my spouse and I have to spend all our savings?

-No. The Medical Assistance rules provide for a share of the assets you own to be set aside for your spouse.
+- No. The Medical Assistance rules provide for a share of the assets you own when you are first institutionalized to be set aside for your spouse.
 The amount of the assets that are protected is set by federal law.
 See Question 4.

 What if I disagree with the decision by Medical Assistance?

 - You have the right to file an appeal from any decision by Medical Assistance.
 You can appeal decisions about your financial or medical eligibility, about the amount of the allowance from your income set aside for your spouse, or the amount of your assets set aside for your spouse.
 If you disagree with any decision or action by Medical Assistance, you can see a lawyer or a legal services program to seek help with an appeal.
 See Questions 5 & 7.

 Your income and your countable resources must be within the limits set by law.

 To qualify for Medical Assistance, your monthly income minus certain deductions must be less than the basic monthly rate the nursing home charges.
 Income includes such things as Social Security, pensions, VA benefits, interest and dividends.
 Gross income from all sources is counted.
 First, Medical Assistance totals all of the income you receive in your name.
 Then, they subtract the following amounts from your total income in the following order:

 - $76 a month for personal expenses such as toiletries, clothing, and newspapers.

 - The monthly cost of Medicaid and other health insurance premiums you pay.

 - An allowance, if deemed necessary & applicable, to help support your spouse.
 See Question 3.